cmallwitz/Financials-Extension/README.md

 ### Build:

-You will need the LibreOffice SDK installed.
+I only ever tried building on a Linux box.

-On my system (Ubuntu) I installed packages: libreoffice-dev libreoffice-java-common libreoffice-script-provider-python
+You need to install LibreOffice SDK packages: libreoffice-dev libreoffice-java-common libreoffice-script-provider-python Since the Yahoo HTTPS fingerprinting issue, additionally curl_cffi needs to be installed (see beginning of README)

 \# depending on your location...

-cd ~/tech/IdeaProjects/Financials-Extension/
+cd ~/tech/Financials-Extension/

 \# Assuming curl-cffi is installed, LD_PRELOAD is not required here